Lebweuh/Captcha-PHP/README.md

 ## **SETUP**
 Create a php file and paste ```cap.php``` inside of it.
 Whenever you refresh the page, the captcha image should look like this based on your settings:

-Normal Captcha: Hard For Robots To Solve Through OCR__
+Normal Captcha: Hard For Robots To Solve Through OCR<br />
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap.png)

 Plus Noisy: It Is Now Even Harder To Read It So We Decreased The Chance Of OCR Algorithms Detect What It Says<br />